vishvAsa/devaH/jyotisham/history/calendar_reform_comittee_report/04_PART_C_History_of_the_Calendar_in_different_Countries_through_the_Ages.md

 Pancasiddhāntikā of Varahamihira.
 (3) 587 Śaka era or 665 A.D. as is found in the

 Khandakhadyaka of Brahmagupta.
-854 Saka era or 932.
+854 śaka era or 932.
 A.D, as is found in the

 Laghumānasa of Munjala.
 (5) 961 Śaka era or 1039 A.D. in the Siddhānta